Cajun Chicken and Broccoli Pasta

 DIRECTIONS:

-3. Drain and set the pasta aside.
+3. Drain and set the pasta and broccoli aside.

-6. Add cream cheese, stirring well until melted and smooth; about 2-3 minutes.
+5. Add cream cheese, stirring well until melted and smooth; about 2-3 minutes.

 If this is your recipe, please let me know so I can credit you!
 We’ve literally used this for years, and I have no record of who it belongs too. 😦